 Fall in Love with “Little Venice”

 The most enjoyable and most beautiful part of the entire trip was in and around “Little Venice” which connects Colmar with small canals.
-This was by far the most picturesque part of town and should NOT be missed!!
+This was by far the most picturesque part of town and should NOT be missed as it is the epitome of the most beautiful canal cities in Europe!!
 There were many cafés and restaurants to sit down and enjoy the views while watching people flow by on one of the canal boats.
 We sat down at a café and enjoyed a Colmar beer under the shade right along the canal.

 Enjoy a Canal Boat Tour